If you or someone your love is struggling with back pain, Contact Us here

 Q: Part from acupuncture treatment, what should I do if I have acute back pain? should I use heat pack or ice?

 A: You should have full rest (lie in bed) and apply ice on the sore spot for 20 minutes every 2 hours in the first 24 hours after injury; Then you may use heat.

 Q: Should I have massage at the early stage?

 A: Generally not.Although massage may help ease off the spasm a little bit, do it in the first 24 or 48 hours may aggravate the pain.

 Q: I have bulging/ruptured disc, can you help me?

-No matter the back pain is caused by bulging disc/ruptured disc/herniated disc, muscle sprain or over-strain, we can help ease off the pain and help prevent the pain come back.
+Your back pain may be caused by bulging disc/ruptured disc/herniated disc, muscle sprain or over-strain.
+We can help ease off the pain.
+We will give you some life style suggestion, posture advice or stretching/strengthening exercises, and help you prevent the pain from coming back.

 Q: I have chronic back pain and have seen my doctors, physiotherapists, chiropractors, and other acupuncturists without much improvement, what’s the difference of your treatment to others?

-A: Firstly, we use a combination diagnosis technique both in Western and Chinese Medicine, such as SLR (Straight Leg Raising Testing), Braggers testing, Local palpation, unique Chinese medicine tongue and pulse diagnosis, to understand your back problem and we are able to know the right treatment for your back pain and how is the prognosis of the back pain.
+A: Firstly, we use a combination diagnosis technique both in Western and Chinese Medicine to understand your back problem.
+Those include SLR (Straight Leg Raising Testing), Braggers testing, local palpation, unique Chinese medicine tongue and pulse diagnosis.
+With those information we may be able to know the causes, location, severity of your back pain.
+Then we can find the right diagnosis and prognosis of your back pain.

-Q: I have chronic back pain, how often should I have the treatment and how many sessions can I see the difference?
+Q: How often should I have the treatment and how many sessions can I see the difference?